ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 desire to eliminate every significant error can disrupt the balance of the project and take the ROI index towards a

 negative area.

+1.1.4.
+Quality metrics

+In order to objectively evaluate software quality and control the quality implementation process, it is necessary to

+measure software and project characteristics using predefined metrics.
+In that regard, the first obligation of

+software measurement activity is to determine the entities and attributes of interest that we want to measure.
+For

+software, there are three classes of entities whose attributes should be measured: Processes (that relate to the

+activities of software development and include the time factor), Products (results of the processes), Resources

+(process inputs).
+In addition, we can distinguish two types of attributes: Internal (attributes that can be measured

+according to their relationship with their environment), and External (attributes that can be measured from the

+processes, products, or resources).

+Table 10 shows the processes, products and resources that will be evaluated and measured in the OMS project.

+Some of the metrics used to measure the named attributes will involve LOC (Lines of code), function points, Mean

+Time before Failure (MTBF), Scrum velocity, Work item effort, etc. The complete list of the metrics and techniques

+used in the OMS project quality control will be outlined in the SQA plan.

+Based on these metrics and the use of Seven Basic Tools of Quality (Cause and effect diagrams, Control charts, Run

+Charts, Scatter diagrams, Histograms, Pareto charts, and Flowcharts) (Schwalbe, 2013), the project manager will

+conduct continuous evaluation and control of the OMS system quality, discuss the findings with the project team

+on each Sprint meeting, include the recommended improvements in the project plan and subsequent iterations,

+and report the process to the steering committee.
+In addition, the SQA audit will perform their quality evaluations

+after each major project life cycle phase.
+This will ensure that the appropriate level of software quality is

+implemented in all phases of the development, in addition to the rigorous testing done by the developers, the

+integration testing team and the project manager himself.